kizniche/Mycodo/README.md

 <a name="apache2"></a>
 ### Apache2 Setup

-To resolve the IP address in the auth.log, the following line in /etc/apache2/apache2.conf needs to be changed from 'Off' to 'On' without the quotes.
+To resolve the IP address in the auth.log, the following line in /etc/apache2/apache2.conf needs to be changed from 'Off' to 'On', without the quotes:

 `HostnameLookups On`

-There is an `.htaccess` file in each directory that denys web access to these folders.
-It is strongly recommended that you make sure this works properly, to ensure no one can read from these directories, as log, configuration, and graph images, and other potentially sensitive imformation is stored there.
+There is an `.htaccess` file in each directory that denies web access to these folders.
+It is strongly recommended that you make sure this works properly (or alternatively configure your web server to accomplish the same result), to ensure no one can read from these directories, as log, configuration, graph images, and other potentially sensitive information is stored there.

-Generate an SSL certificate, enable SSL/HTTPS in apache, then add the following to /etc/apache2/sites-avalable/default-ssl (or just 'default' if not using SSL), or modify to suit your needs.
+Optionally for higher security, generate an SSL certificate and enable SSL/HTTPS in apache.

+Add the following to /etc/apache2/sites-avalable/default-ssl (or just 'default' if not using SSL), or modify to suit your needs.

     DocumentRoot /var/www
     <Directory />